MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

   - Check against the limit set up for the customer of the project contract line
   - Check against the limit set up on the contract line
   - Check against the limit set up for the customer
-  - Check againstthe limit set up on the contract
+  - Check against the limit set up on the contract

-The checks at each level ensure that the amount of sales value on this actual will not violate the not-to-exceed limit at that level after accounting for the amount of billing backlog already recorded, and the amount invoiced to date at that level.
+The checks at each level ensure that the amount of sales value on the actual will not violate the not-to-exceed limit at that level after accounting for the amount of billing backlog already recorded, and the amount invoiced to date at that level.

 If the check passes, the unbilled sales actual is given a not-to-exceed status of **Committed**.